-Björk is screening her new film The Gate in London for free
+Björk is screening her video ‘The Gate’ in London for free

-The Dazed cover star teams up with Alessandro Michele, James Merry and Andrew Thomas Huang for the visual accompaniment to her ninth LP
+The Dazed cover star teams up with Alessandro Michele, James Merry and Andrew Thomas Huang for the first music video from her ninth LP

-Current Dazed cover star Björk announced her upcoming single “The Gate” last week – an accompanying film will be screened this weekend in London.
+Current Dazed cover star Björk announced her upcoming single “The Gate” last week – an accompanying music video will be screened this weekend in London.

 The film – titled the same as her new track – sees the Icelandic musician collaborate once again with Black Lake director Andrew Thomas Huang and embroiderer James Merry.
 Alessandro Michele, Gucci’s creative director, is also onboard.
 Free screenings hosted by Nowness will be held on September 16 and 17 at London’s Store Studios, from 10am-6pm.

 The debut single from the currently unnamed LP, the ninth from the artist, is set for release September 18.
-Björk detailed how the album will chronicle her search for utopia, “It’s like my Tinder album,” she explained to Dazed.
+Björk detailed how the album will chronicle her search for utopia, “It’s like my Tinder album,” Björk explained to Dazed.
 “It is definitely about that search – and about being in love.
 Spending time with a person you enjoy on every level is obviously utopia, you know?
 I mean, it’s real.
 It’s when the dream becomes real.”

 Read the artist’s cover story here, and pre-order her upcoming single here.